RenderKit/ospray/doc/api.md

 The first variant shares the voxel data with the application.
 Such a volume type is created by passing the type string "`shared_structured_volume`" to `ospNewVolume`.
-The voxel data is laid out in memory in XYZ order and provided to the volume via a [data] buffer parameter named "`voxelData`".
+The voxel data is laid out in memory in xyz-order^[For consecutive memory addresses the x-index of the corresponding voxel changes the quickest.] and provided to the volume via a [data] buffer parameter named "`voxelData`".

 The second regular grid variant is optimized for rendering performance: data locality in memory is increased by arranging the voxel data in